-Palm Tran SUPPORTS any legislation that increases funds deposited into the State Transportation Trust Fund (STTF), such as, but not limited to:
+Palm Tran SUPPORTS any legislation that increases funds deposited into the State Transportation Trust Fund (STTF), and Transportation Disadvantaged Trust Fund (TDTF) such as, but not limited to:

-- Efforts to return money to the STTF that has been previously diverted. - Opposition to any future measures that divert funding from the STTF for non-transportation purposes.
+- Efforts to return money to the STTF that has been previously diverted. - Opposition to any future measures that divert funding from the STTF for non-transportation purposes. - Funding of the Innovative Service Development Grant through the TDTF.